MY TAPESTRIES: 35 SERIES

 – Songs in the Face of Death

-This three-part series is structured around the Yiddish songs of the Holocaust, many of which were written and composed by the victims during the war and as the atrocities unfolded.
+This two-part series is structured around the Yiddish songs of the Holocaust, many of which were written and composed by the victims during the war and as the atrocities unfolded.
 These songs, and others that fit their experiences, were sung in that most hopeless of times by people awaiting their fate.
-A few were sung afterward in the ruins, or later, in remembrance.
+A few were sung afterward in the ruins, and later, in remembrance.

 THE LAND, ha'ARETZ (I-?)